Gabriel2409/obsidian_notes/UnionFind.md

 4
 ```

-Next time we call the path function on 4 we will get
+Next time we call the find function on 4 we will get

 ```
      0